atlosdotorg/atlos/docs/content/docs/Technical/api.md

 - `value`, the new value of the attribute (required).
 For text or single-select attributes, `value` should be a string.
 For multi-select attributes, `value` should be a list of strings.
 - `message`, a string to be displayed as an explanation for the update (optional).
 If `message` is provided, it will be added as a comment to the incident (as part of the tracked change).

 You can find the `:attribute_identifier` in the **Access** pane of your project.
-Attribute's names in the Atlos interface are different from their API identifiers:
+Attributes' names in the Atlos interface are different from their API identifiers:
 - Core attributes have string names (such as `description` and `status`).
 - Custom attributes are identified by a long ID.